ClaudiuGeorgiu/PlaystoreDownloader/README.md

 * `-t TAG` can be used to set a tag that will be prepended to the file name, e.g., by using `-t "LABEL"` the final name of the downloaded application will look like `[LABEL] filename.apk`.
-Note: the tag is applied only to the main application, the additional files won't have the tags added to the file name.
+Note: the tag is applied only to the main application, the additional files won't have any tag added to the file name.

-_Note that currently only the command line interface is configurable with the above arguments, the web interface will ask only for a package name and will use the default values for the other parameters._
+_Note that currently only the command line interface is configurable with the above arguments, the web interface will ask only for a package name and will use the default values for all the other parameters._